IliaZenkov/TravisCI_pytest_tox_project/README.md

 # ToDo:
 - Add documentation with [**Sphinx**](https://www.sphinx-doc.org/en/master/)
 - Use [**pre-commit**](https://pre-commit.com/) to automatically run pre-configured hooks on commits before merging e.g. to automatically format with Black.
-- Published to PyPI with Twine
+- Publish to PyPI with Twine